tommit1970/breakfastlogger/readme.txt

 Gited
+2022/02/21-2022/02/24: Manage users from admin, create, view, modify or delete userdata 2022/02/17-2022/02/17: Save passwords in binary format, it worked 2022/02/17-2022/02/17: Make "Aborted"(x to abort) red on edit 2022/02/12-2022/02/12: Check the freshness of the password, check expire date, must create new password, compare today with creation day of password, if password has expired demand new password, if user does nothing give no access to admin priviliges
+2022/02/11-2022/02/11: Make new password(include in globals,include in break.py - if else - list,include in menu,password-handling in admin.py)
+2022/02/05-2022/02/08: When you are in another year and month than the current year and month, registering is still possible, but it will register in current year and month
 2022/02/09-2022/02/10: Hash the password - trained with hashboy.py and I learned that hashed passwords can be compared within the bcrypt-module
 2022/02/09-2022/02/10: Mongodb and python 2022/02/08-2022/02/08: If breakfastList > 15 make a pause with <enter> to continue